Post date: Apr 5, 2018 5:19:23 AM

-“If you want to learn something, you have to teach it.”
+“If you want to learn a thing, impart it.”

 I heard this line from one of the seminars I attended.
 At first, I disagree.
 How can one teach something he doesn’t know?
 Isn’t it alarming?
 Does this mean we should teach something we do not know much?
 Are we going to experiment our classes?

 Just last month, we were asked to answer a survey to indicate the most difficult competency in our subject.
 In other words, the topic or lesson which we usually try to avoid teaching and what we found hard to execute.

 But then, cliché as they say, you cannot give what you do not have.
 Hence, you cannot teach something you have not learned yourself.

 However, a teacher is a lifetime learner, right?
 Therefore, this observation only serves as an avenue for us to improve.
 We have to know our weaknesses and make those our strengths later on.
 Our goal is not only to reach our goals but to gear ourselves along the way.

 Hence, in my case, aside from attending post graduate studies, I also buy relevant reading materials and references specially in teaching Creative Writing.
 Also, I attend seminars and trainings that could help me hone my skills not only in teaching but also in making researches.